-The 5×5 Routine for Massive Gains
+The 5×5 Training Routine for Massive Gains

 You can use the 5×5 routine for all body parts and can break your workouts into 3-day splits up to 6-day splits.
-The reason for splitting your routine like this is due to the stress put upon your body and the need for recovery after the workouts.

-Full Body 5X5 Workout
+Full Body 5×5 Workout

 This is a great full body workout that you can do three times a week.